• Edinburgh • Highlands • Loch Ness • Caithness •

 In the evening there will be a welcome festive dinner where you get to meet some of Sunita's husband's Scottish family.

-- Dinner at McLarens on the Corner
+- Dinner at Dine Edinburgh

 - Overnight at Wilde Aparthotel, Grassmarket

-Corrina's classes will be tailored to the performance levels of the participants in the tour.
+Heather's classes will be tailored to the performance levels of the participants in the tour.

 We will also take time to walk the streets of the Old Town, viewing Edinburgh Castle, the High Street and surrounding areas.
-You’ll love the narrow winding streets and ancient stone buildings, many dating back to the early middle ages and beyond.
+You’ll love the narrow winding streets and ancient stone buildings, many dating back to the early Middle Ages and beyond.

 After dinner there will be a meeting and session with members of the Edinburgh Clarsach Society, led by Scottish harp legend, Isobel Meiras.
 You'll meet a wide variety of harp players, students and teachers, who form the core of the harp community in the region.

-- Dinner at The Wee Greek Kitchen
+- Dinner at Howies restaurant

 Overnight at Wilde Aparthotel, Grassmarket